DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 You can sign up to the paid DreamObjects cloud storage service and use the DreamHost backup plugin to get access to a more feature-rich system.
 Installing your own backup plugin is an option, too, but it would be nice if this was a standard feature of the DreamHost shared plans, as it is with most other comparable hosts.

-Overreliance on Jetpack
+Over-reliance on Jetpack

-Another issue some readers might have with the DreamPress managed WordPress hosting plans from DreamHost is the heavy reliance on the Jetpack Professional plan to deliver many of the key features, such as the site security and optimization tools, for example.
+Another issue some readers may have with the DreamPress managed WordPress hosting plans from DreamHost is the heavy reliance on the Jetpack Professional plan to deliver many of the key features, such as the site security and optimization tools, for example.

 Summary of DreamHost Downsides

-Overall, when it comes to features and functionality, the majority of the drawbacks of DreamHost are most apparent on the shared hosting plans, rather than the better specified DreamPress managed WordPress hosting plans.
+Overall, when it comes to features and functionality, the majority of the drawbacks of DreamHost are most apparent on the shared hosting plans, rather than the better-specified DreamPress managed WordPress hosting plans.

 However, there’s more to choosing a web host than simply checking if it has the features you need.
-You must also try and find out what sort of performance a host can deliver before you sign up.
-In the next section of this DreamHost review, we help you do just that.
+You must also try to find out what sort of performance a host can deliver before you sign up.
+In the next section of this DreamHost review, we help you to do just that.

 DreamHost Shared and DreamPress Hosting Performance

-Now that you know what you get with the DreamHost plans, including some of the drawbacks of this web host, it’s time to see how well websites hosted with this company perform.
+Now you know what you get with the DreamHost plans, including some of the drawbacks of this web host, it’s time to see how well websites hosted with this company perform.

 For our tests, we used the Pingdom and Load Impact services to measure how fast our sites were.
-We also looked at how well they were able to handle multiple visitors accessing them at the same time, as well as what sort of uptime levels you can expect from DreamHost.
+We also looked at how well they were able to handle multiple visitors accessing them at the same time, as well as what sort of uptime levels you could expect from DreamHost.

-While DreamHost undoubtedly have some good features, they won’t be much use if your site loads slowly, can’t handle multiple simultaneous visitors, and is frequently offline.
-So let’s find out what the situation is in this section of our DreamHost review.
+While DreamHost undoubtedly have some good features, they won’t be much use if your site loads slowly, can’t handle multiple simultaneous visitors and is frequently offline.
+So, let’s find out what the situation is in this section of our DreamHost review.